brenodupin/gdt/GDICT_FILE_SPECIFICATION.md

 [<LABEL>]
 ```

 The `LABEL` should be a unique identifier for the genome feature.
 We do recommend using a consistent naming convention, with a prefix, as shown in the example below.
-Read more about it in [Label Naming Convention](#label-naming-convention).
+Read more about it in [Label Naming Conventions](#label-naming-conventions).

 ### Data Entries